legal herstory pioneers

 -

-In 1966, co-founded the National Organization for Women, serving as its president from 1970-1971, helping to organize the Women's Strike for Equality.
+In 1966, co-founded the National Organization for Women.
+She served as its president from 1970-1971 and helped organize the Women's Strike for Equality.

 Biography: History Makers, Black Past, Wikipedia